openjournals/whedon-api/README.md

+⚠️ JOSS does not uses this service anymore.
+Whedon and Whedon-API have been deprecated in favor of [Buffy](https://github.com/openjournals/buffy) ⚠️

 # Whedon API

 A small service that provides the basic Whedon API.
 Used to help editors manage reviews for [The Journal of Open Source Software](http://joss.theoj.org).
 You can see him in action in [this review issue](https://github.com/openjournals/joss-reviews/issues/78).